rishiba/doc_syscalls/doc/02_system_calls.rst

     Hello World

--   Using the following ``Makefile`` you can do the above steps one by one and see the results for yourself.
+*   Using the following ``Makefile`` you can do the above steps one by one and see the results for yourself.

 .. literalinclude:: code_system_calls/00/01_hello_world/Makefile
     :language: make
     :linenos:

 =========
 Libraries
 =========

 A library is a zipped file of compiled code.
 The code is compiled and kept in a format that any other program can use the code by just linking to it.
-For the this the program should just have the function declared in the code so that the compilation stage knows that the function's code will be linked to at a ``later stage.``
+For this the program should just have the function declared in the code so that the compilation stage knows that the function's code will be linked to at a ``later stage.``